 For unsafes, you will see code coverage reports when analyzing corresponding error traces like in Fig. 1.38.
 Code coverage of a particular source file is shown on the right.
 There is a code coverage legend beneath it.
 The pink background and red crosses point out uncovered lines and functions respectively.
-More times lines and functions were analyzed during verification more intensive green background is used for them.
+More times lines were analyzed during verification more intensive green background is used for them.
+Green ticks denote covered functions.